thomasneirynck/elastic-stack-testing/playbooks/monitoring/README.md

 ##### Parity failures

-As mentioned in the test steps earlier, the test downloads sample documents from the product's Monitoring index twice — once after legacy collection and once after Metricbeat collection.
+As mentioned in the test steps earlier, the test downloads sample documents from the product's Monitoring index twice — once after legacy collection (or internal collection in the case of Beats) and once after Metricbeat collection.
 Then the two sets of documents are compared for structural parity.

 The downloaded documents are stored under the `ait_workspace/monitoring/$PRODUCT` folder, where `$PRODUCT` is the product being monitored, e.g. `elasticsearch`.
 Under this folder are two sub-folders, `legacy` and `metricbeat`, corresponding to the two collection approaches.
+In the case of Beats, internally-collected documents are also stored in the `legacy` folder.
 Under each of these folders are the various types of documents collected by each collection approach.
 There is a JSON file for each type of document, and "type" here corresponds to the value of the `type` field in the indexed documents.
 The contents of each JSON file are a sample document of that type.